MyAiAd/MindShift/TEMPLATE_README.md

-# 🚀 Reusable MyAi Template
+# 🚀 Reusable MindShifting Template

 A complete, production-ready multi-tenant application framework with authentication, subscriptions, notifications, AI integration, and more.